Hi, there! I’m Isabel, the voice behind Isabel Eats, and I love Mexican food.

 I grew up in Oklahoma City and moved away from home to pursue a college degree.
 I now live in the fabulous City of Pittsburgh, where I went to graduate school and received my Master’s in Social Work.

-If you’re dying to know even more, here are 10 things you may not know about me…
+If you’re dying to know even more about me, here are 10 things you may not know…

 - I’m committed to advocating for and raising awareness about food, body image, and exercise issues.
 I’ve personally recovered from an eating disorder and I hope to help as many people as I can.
 You can read more on this topic here.